jakobzhao/geog458/project/readme.md

 # Final Project Guideline

 The final project is a major component of this course.
 Each group is expected to develop a digital-geographies related project.
-It can be a web map, a smart dashboard, a geo-narrative, or a project that has been approved by the instructor.
+It can be a participatory map, a smart dashboard, a geo-narrative, or a project that has been approved by the instructor.
 To have a better idea of the course expectations, you can refer to the examples below:

 -  Mapping the Black Lives Matter Movement: https://protestmap.raceandpolicing.com
 -  COVID Care Map: https://www.covidcaremap.org/maps/us-healthcare-system-capacity